 The good news is that every asana is potentially a core-strengthening exercise, if you engage your core (pull abs toward spine).

 “Is meditation good for the core?”

-Yes.
+Yes, meditation is good for the core.
 But you may not be able to stay in Easy Pose (legs crossed) for very long if you have a weak core.
 To begin with you may only be able to sit for a minute or two.
 That’s fine.
 Yoga isn’t a race.

 “What are the best yoga asanas to build a strong core yoga?